Howard Erman Ph.D. Licensed Psychologist in Ann Arbor, Michigan.

 2. What is your approach to therapy?
 And how can I know if you are the right therapist for me?

 Read my essay Thoughts On Choosing a Therapist and read the page in Experience section titled My Approach.
 But come to a session; you can judge and experience for yourself.
 You will ultimately decide if you want to begin the therapy process with me.
 In my experience, the answer is almost always yes, but if the answer is no, I will actively work to find you a suitable therapist.
-There are many good therapists in Ann Arbor, where I work, and the most important outcome from the assessment process is that you begin to receive the help you need.
+There are many good therapists in the region where I work and the most important outcome from the assessment process is that you begin to receive the help you need.

 3. How do I begin?
 What happens in the first sessions?